OVERVIEW

 - Follow up with your healthcare provider within 48 hours of starting flare-up medications.

-- Be as active as possible.
+- When you are well, be as active as possible.
 Weakness leads to more and worsening flare-ups.

-- Stay up to date with your vaccinations for influenza (yearly), pneumonia (variably) and COVID-19 (as recommended).
+- Stay up to date with your vaccinations for influenza (yearly), pneumonia (variably), COVID-19 (as recommended) and RSV (as recommended).

 - Find something good about every day.